fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 > [!NOTE]
 > The Brand and Campaign approval requirement applies to businesses that do mass texting or marketing, as well as businesses that send individual messages, **even if it isn't for marketing purposes**.

-When you apply for Brand approval, legally identifiable information about the company must be submitted, including things such as the  Business ID, Legal address, Stock Symbol, and website.
+When you apply for Brand approval, legally identifiable information about your company must be submitted, including things such as the following:

+- Business ID
+- Legal address
+- Stock Symbol
+- Website

 More details can be found in [Step 1: Create a brand](sms-setup-brand.md)

-When you apply for Campaign approval, resources about the campaign operation must be submitted, including use case, message flow actions, brand privacy statement, and terms and conditions.
+When you apply for Campaign approval, resources about your company's campaign operation must be submitted, including things such as the following:

+- SMS Use cases
+- Message flow actions (describing opt-in and opt-out words)
+- A2P SMS privacy statement
+- A2P SMS Terms and conditions

 More details can be found in [Step 2: Create campaign](sms-setup-campaign.md)

 ## Licensing